SpaceX Lifts Luna to the International Space Station

 500 Days on Mars: Luna’s New Spacesuit Materials

 NASA is planning for future manned missions to Mars that will require extended human protection for up to 500 days.
+In support of such missions, there is a need to develop improved textiles for Environmental Protection Garments (EPG) that are specifically designed to protect against long-term environmental exposure.
 Critical capabilities for these textiles include improved i) dust mitigation to protect from potentially corrosive or abrasive particles in the Martian regolith, ii) cut and puncture resistance to protect the suit bladder from damage from sharp edges of tools and rocks, and iii) durability for extended use.

 Luna responded to this need with the development of a multifunctional composite textile system that will achieve these stringent goals, while providing improved comfort and mobility.
 This practical textile design provides excellent protection from many hazards including dust, fire, cut, puncture, as well as chemical, thermal and environmental exposure.
 The developmental textile is intended for use in environmentally protective spacesuits, specifically for the Mars missions.
 This spacesuit textile material is currently mounted onto the MISSE-9 at the ISS due to its direct relevance to Extravehicular Activity (EVA) suits currently employed by NASA for spacewalks on the ISS.